Annapolis Criminal Defense Lawyer Handling Reconsideration Motions

 What are the three main tracks for an 8507 consideration?

 The Maryland State Courts state that there are generally three approaches for 8507 cases:

 - Pre-sentence and committed to both ADAA (8-507) and the Local Detention Center as a pre-sentence detainee.

 - Post suspended sentence and under probation supervision (not confined) and committed under 8-507 (awaiting for some short or long time actual placement in a residential treatment bed).

 - Defendant sentenced to incarceration, motion for modification of sentence filed; defendant to be committed under 8-507 and to be placed on probation supervision through a modified/suspended sentence when placement occurs.

 Generally, the third track is the preferred option from the judge’s perspective.

 Reliable representation for your reconsideration request in Maryland

 Drew Cochran, Attorney at Law proudly advocates in the best interest of each and every client.
 I understand the challenges of addiction and mental illness, and I take the necessary steps to seek treatment over incarceration when appropriate.
 Let me put my knowledge and skill to work for you or your family member.
-Call my office today at 410-777-8103 or complete my contact form.
+Call my office today at 410.271.1892 or complete our contact form to make an appointment.